 Combustion Predictive Thermometer Review

-In the typical wireless probe, two sensors measure the temperatures at the probe tip and the handle.
-The probe tip measures the food temperature and the handle measures the ambient temperature inside the cooker.
-Placement of the probe is critical to obtaining the core food temperature, and it can be difficult to measure the right spot and simultaneously protect the probe electronics.
-A poor guess might result in food cooked to the wrong temperature or a fried probe.
+In other wireless probes, two sensors measure the temperatures at the probe tip and the handle.
+The probe tip measures the food temperature and the handle measures the ambient temperature in the cool air bubble surrounding the food.
+Placement of the probe is critical to obtaining the core food temperature, and it can be difficult to locate the precise spot.

 Actual: Measured